-2017 LTPP.
-For 2017, each executive officer was eligible to receive an 2017 LTPP award (a "2017 LTPP Award") of up to 200% of a target number of shares, which target was calculated by dividing (i) the product of (x) the executive officer's LTPP Percentage for the plan year multiplied by (y) his or her base salary at the time the target 2017 LTPP award was determined, by (ii) the average closing price of the Company's common stock during the last 30 calendar days of 2016 and the first 30 calendar days of 2017, which was \$159.683.
-The actual number of shares that will be awarded based on these LTPP targets will be determined at the end of the applicable performance period and will be forfeited (with the exception of awards granted to Ms. Cochran) if, prior to that time, a participant is terminated or voluntarily resigns (other than as a result of retirement by an individual who meets the retirement-eligible conditions of 60 years of age and at least five years of service, for which such awards will be prorated for time served and based on actual performance determined at the end of the performance period).
+2019 LTPP.
+For 2019, each executive officer was eligible to receive an 2019 LTPP award (a "2019 LTPP Award") of up to 200% of a target number of shares, which target was calculated by dividing (i) the product of (x) the executive officer's LTPP Percentage for the plan year multiplied by (y) his or her base salary at the time the target 2019 LTPP award was determined, by (ii) the average closing price of the Company's common stock during the last 30 calendar days of 2018 and the first 30 calendar days of 2019, which was \$149.68.
+The actual number of shares that will be awarded based on these LTPP targets will be determined at the end of the applicable performance period and will be forfeited (with the exception of awards granted to Ms. Cochran) if, prior to that time, a participant is terminated or voluntarily resigns other than as a result of (i) retirement by an individual who meets the retirement-eligible conditions of 60 years of age and at least five years of service, for which such awards will be prorated for time served and based on actual performance determined at the end of the performance period; or (ii) following a change in control of the Company.

 The performance metric for LTPP performance is ROIC, measured over a two-year performance period.
-For the 2017 LTPP, the Compensation Committee set a target of cumulative ROIC over 2017 and 2018.
+For the 2019 LTPP, the Compensation Committee set a target of cumulative ROIC over 2019 and 2020.

 At the end of the performance period, the Compensation Committee will determine final award amounts based on Company performance relative to these targets.
-The final 2017 LTPP Awards will be determined after the conclusion of the 2017 LTPP's performance period, covering the 2017 and 2018 fiscal years.
-The following table summarizes the target and maximum 2017 LTPP Awards for each of our Named Executive Officers:
+The final 2019 LTPP Awards will be determined after the conclusion of the 2019 LTPP's performance period, covering 2019 and 2020.
+The following table summarizes the target and maximum 2019 LTPP Awards for each of our Named Executive Officers: